(The Folk Flute)

 Pricing for flutes in D

 Pricing for all models is the same: $700 without tuning slide and bands and $1100 with tuning slide and bands for keyless flutes, and then an additional $450 per key for keyed flutes.
 For pricing on the Folk Flute, please see the Folk Flute page.

 Shipping costs depend upon the value of the flute and where its going and how it is sent.
 These can range from $16 for the simple wooden bodied version sent somewhere on the West Coast by priority mail to over $100 for a keyed flute sent overseas using Global Express Guaranteed.
 All instruments are fully insured and for international orders, fully declared.
 For international orders, you will most likely need to pay customs duties and handling fees that can be significant.
-For instance, UK customers ordering my $375 Folk Flute end up paying 61 GBP in these fees.
-Contact your local customs and postal authorities for exact rates. (updated February 12, 2013)
+Contact your local customs and postal authorities for exact rates. (updated August 23, 2015)